MethodAtlas

 F.5 Visual Inspection

-Always produce two plots:
+It is good practice to produce two plots:

 1. Histogram with counterfactual overlay: the observed binned density as bars, the polynomial counterfactual as a dashed line, and the bunching region shaded.
 The excess mass should be visually apparent.